-HTC cautions that it may post loss in Q3, says it's working to improve itself and its mid-tier lineupAlex Wagner - Deputy Managing Editor, News Desk
+HTC cautions that it may post loss in Q3, says it's working to improve itself and its mid-tier lineupAlex Wagner - Editorial Director of News and Content

 The second half of our one-two earnings punch this morning comes to us thanks to HTC.
 The Taiwanese manufacturer today reiterated its results for the second quarter of 2013 and provided a somewhat gloomy outlook for Q3.
 During Q2 2013, HTC earned a total revenue of NT$70.7 billion ($2.36 billion USD) and a net profit of NT$1.25 billion ($41.77 million USD).
 HTC also notes that it ramped up device production in Q2, including sequential growth in the U.S., and expansions in retail channels.